Niru1095/UsedCarPrice/README.md

 Data Set
   1. S.No. : Serial Number
   2. Name : Name of the car which includes Brand name and Model name
-  3. Location : The location in which the car is being sold or is available for purchase Citiesr> 4.
-Year : Manufacturing year of the car
+  3. Location : The location in which the car is being sold or is available for purchase
+  4. Year : Manufacturing year of the car
   5. Kilometers_driven : The total kilometers driven in the car by the previous owner(s) in KM.
   6. Fuel_Type : The type of fuel used by the car.
 (Petrol, Diesel, Electric, CNG, LPG)
   7. Transmission : The type of transmission used by the car.
 (Automatic / Manual)